Texas DWI Statistics by County and BAC Level (2015–2025)

 An arrest for DWI in Texas:

-• It is not proof of intoxication.
+• Is not proof of intoxication

-• Does not predict conviction
+• Does not guarantee a conviction

 Frequently Asked Questions